-Graduates also exhibit at the annual New Designers exhibition in London where awards and media interest are a springboard for graduate careers.
+Graduates also exhibit at the New Designers exhibition in London, where awards and media interest are a springboard for careers.

 Careers / Further study

-We have strong links with local companies who also provide graduate employment opportunities.
-Most of our graduates go straight into jobs in design and product development for design consultancies or in-house design teams for manufacturers and major brands.
+We have strong links with local companies who provide graduate jobs.
+Most of our graduates go straight into product development roles for design consultancies or join in-house design teams for manufacturers and major brands.

-Read how Product Design graduate Will was shortlisted for a James Dyson Award for his therapeutic hand massager designs.
+Read how graduate Will was shortlisted for a James Dyson Award for his therapeutic hand massager design.

-Read how Product Design graduates, Matt, Doug and Neil designed fairground rides for Gravitron.
+Find out how graduates Matt, Doug and Neil designed fairground rides for Gravitron.

 Full time course